Muriel Bowser: 2012 election

 Bowser ran for reelection in 2012.
-Bowser said she would not turn down donations from corporations.
-Candidate Max Skolnik criticized Bowser for receiving campaign contributions from developers, corporate bundlers, and lobbyists, saying that Bowser would favor the interests of these corporate donors.
-Bowser said she was not in favor of banning corporations from making political donations altogether, saying that doing so would make it more difficult to track where campaign donations come from.
+She said she would accept donations from corporations.
+Candidate Max Skolnik criticized Bowser for receiving campaign contributions from developers, corporate bundlers, and lobbyists, saying that she would favor the interests of these corporate donors.
+She said she was not in favor of banning corporations from making political donations altogether, saying that doing so would make it more difficult to track where campaign donations come from.
 She also said that corporations are banned from donating to federal elections, but that corporations still find ways to give to campaigns.

-Bowser's candidacy was endorsed by the editorial boards of The Washington Post and the Washington City Paper.

-Bowser won the Democratic primary with 66% of the vote, to Renee L. Bowser's (no relation) 13%, Max Skolnik's 9%, Baruti Jahi's 5%, Judi Jones' 3%, and Calvin Gurley's 2%.
+Bowser's candidacy was endorsed by the editorial boards of The Washington Post recognizing her qualifications and vision for the district.
+She was also endorsed by the Washington City Paper.
+Bowser would go on to win the Democratic primary with 66% of the vote, to Renee L. Bowser's (no relation) 13%, Max Skolnik's 9%, Baruti Jahi's 5%, Judi Jones' 3%, and Calvin Gurley's 2%.
 Unopposed in the general election, she was elected with 97% of the vote.

 2014 election

 On March 23, 2013, Bowser announced that she would run for Mayor of the District of Columbia in the 2014 election.
 Her campaign's chair was former council member William Lightfoot.

-Bowser emphasized that she can connect with longtime residents concerned about the rapid changes occurring in the District, while still celebrating the changes that had occurred.
-Bowser disdained business-as-usual and corruption in the District's government.
+Bowser emphasized that she could connect with longtime residents concerned about the rapid changes occurring in the district, while still celebrating the changes.
+She disdained business-as-usual and corruption in the District's government.
 She favored free Metro fares for students.
 She was against increasing the minimum wage only for employees of large retailers.
 Bowser was criticized for being too inexperienced for the position, with too few legislative accomplishments while on the council, and for having a platform that was short on details.
 She limited the number of debates by only agreeing to participate after the field of candidates had been set, which postponed the first debate until August.

 Bowser was endorsed by EMILY's List and the editorial board of The Washington Post.
 She won the Democratic mayoral primary election with 43 percent of the vote.
 To raise funds for her campaign she accepted contributions in excess of legal limits, for which she was fined after winning the election.
+Lightfoot, Bowser's campaign chairman, called the excess campaign contributions mistakes and said the mayor was accepting responsibility and would not appeal the fines.

 In the general election, Bowser was on the ballot with Independents David Catania, Nestor Djonkam and Carol Schwartz, D.C.
 Statehood Green Faith Dane and Libertarian Bruce Majors.
 No Republican filed.
 Bowser won the election with 80,824 votes (54.53%) to Catania's 35% and Schwartz's 7%, and took office on January 2, 2015.